gosub-com/Zurfur/README.md

 in Zurfur, and all that needs to be done is verify that no object graph cycles are created during program execution.

-Even if we need a tracing collector because cycles are created, it can skip all data structures that can't cycle.
+Furthermore, Zurfur's ownership model means that cycles can be collected without tracing the entire heap because it can skip all data structures that don't cycle.
 For instance, a 100Mb `Map<Str,Str>` doesn't need to be traced since it can't have a cycle.

 Calling an async function doesn't create garbage because each task has its own stack.
 No dynamic allocations are needed for async calls.

+P.S.
+There will be no weak references.
+To keep things fun and easy, cycles will be collected automatically.

 ## Raw Pointers